-Sadaqat limited is looking forward to achieving outstanding growth and performance as the exports of the country are following an upward trajectory.
+Sadaqat limited is looking forward to achieving outstanding growth and performance in ensuing years.
 The management is committed to positive outlook through accomplishment of strategic objectives in terms of targeted growth, expansion of business, market leadership, automation through state of art technology, operational efficiency, customer satisfaction, focus towards sustainability, investment in human resource along with creating corporate culture which are led by top management to drive long term returns for its shareholders.

 The future outlook represents significant advancement and evolvement in pursuit of entity's mission and strategic goals.
 The Company keeps a keen eye on macro-economic indicators to develop and execute its strategies while adapting according to the need of the situation to achieve long term financial strength.
 Keeping in view the sales growth during last financial year, the Company is well positioned for sustainable future growth.
-The Company is also developing and preparing to expand its existing setup of home textile as well as centering on expansion of its apparel segment in the coming years to provide one stop solution to its customers.
+The Company is also developing and preparing to expand its business setup in the coming years to provide one stop solution to its customers.

 Continuous growth and facilitating advancement are the way forward, so the Company is focused on converging expansion of business and adopting diversification within textile sector to maximize shareholders value.
-Backward integration projects of spinning and weaving which are initiated during the year would be successfully operational in financial year 2022.
 The Company expects to be unswervingly steadfast in raising profitability by emphasizing volumetric growth, cost reduction and optimum utilization of capacity.
-To accomplish these objectives, the Company is also considering to raise funds through initial public offer (IPO) which would allow the entity a new and grander level of expansion and growth.
-Further the management is also planning to be shariah compliant company to bring Islamic financing in its portfolio in the coming year.
+To accomplish these objectives, the Company is also considering to raise funds through initial public offer which would allow the entity a new and grander level of expansion and growth.

-Sadagat has conceived and developed a holistic business plan for the forthcoming financial years.
+Sadaqat has conceived and developed a holistic business plan for the forthcoming financial years.
 The plan demonstrates the prospective strategic directives which are focused on increasing new product lines, penetrating new markets and geographical locations so that optimal benefits can be realized from the investments incurred and goodwill raised in the market through developed relations with its customers.
 Furthermore, the Company has also made a commitment for the utilization of more clean energy and minimizing the energy cost through installation of new solar energy projects in coming years.

 The Company is expecting that the government will continue its practice to release tax and duty drawback refunds which would potentially support working capital and short-term cash flow challenges faced by it.
 The Company has defined its corporate objective's, which includes sustainability and producing quality products with their material procured from sustainable sources and to be engaged innovatively.
-At the latest stage of implementation of SAP HANA, the company is to streamline and integrate the processes.
 The Company is progressively expanding its operations and building its human, financial, manufactured, intellectual and social capitals to fuel and support its growth in the coming years.
 The management thinks innovatively and act decisively that led to the entity being able to plant itself as the leader in an engine of opportunities and become an ongoing source of inspiration environmentally and socially.

 The Company puts a significant emphasis on being a socially responsible and eco-friendly company, hence it is dedicated to providing a secure, healthy and innovatively collaborative work environment.
-Guided by their commitment to fighting Covid-19, the Company has implemented appropriate measures to ensure health and safety of its employees.
+The Company has implemented appropriate measures to ensure health and safety of its employees.
 The Company is also investing in its workforce by providing regular inhouse and external trainings and striving hard for gender balancing to empowered them to play an imperative role in the success of the organization.